Sierra Mist Trademark Dispute: Understanding Trademark vs Copyright

 (08:56):

-And this is where I think a conversation with a trademark attorney, we’re not lawyers.
-We can’t give you legal advice, would really help you.
-So if you have that portfolio of names and you’re not worried about those things expiring, and you’ve listening to this and you say, well, maybe I should pay a little bit more attention to that portfolio, are there some strategies where with minimal use or with plans to use it, where we can still show bonafide, Hey, we’re still out there actively using it.
-Maybe not as a big away as we were in the past, but we’re still using it to a certain extent in interstate commerce.
-That is commerce across state borders.
-Often you can come up with a strategy that will allow you to renew that registration successfully and protect your ownership in that name.
+And this is where I think a conversation with a trademark attorney, we’re not lawyers, we can’t give you legal advice, would really help you.
+So if you have that portfolio of names, and you’re not worried about those things expiring, and you’re listening to this and you say, well, maybe I should pay a little bit more attention to that portfolio, are there some strategies where with minimal use or with plans to use it, where we can still show bonafide, Hey, we’re still out there actively using it.
+Maybe not as a big a way as we were in the past, but we’re still using it to a certain extent in interstate commerce, that is commerce across state borders, often you can come up with a strategy that will allow you to renew that registration successfully and protect your ownership in that name.

 Ashley Elliott (09:39):